8ctavio/vergil/apps/docs/src/composables/usePopover.md

 ### `PopoverPortal`

 A Popover's floating element is teleported to a `div#popover-portal` element rendered by the `PopoverPortal` component.
-Thefore, it is first required to add `PopoverPortal` somewhere in the app's template.
+Therefore, it is first required to add `PopoverPortal` somewhere in the app's template.
 It's recommended to place it as a direct child of the application's container.

 ```vue
 <script setup>